Best All-Inclusive Resorts Cancun with Kids 2026: Honest Picks by a Mom

 Before the picks, here is the rubric I use to vet a Cancun resort for our family:

-- Food beyond chicken nuggets, since you are still in Mexico and your kids should taste something Mexican
+• Food beyond chicken nuggets.
+You are still in Mexico.
+Your kids should taste something Mexican.

 Top All-Inclusive Picks for 2026